 You can report many results compactly by using graphs and tables.
-When you report results over time or compare them with others, "normalize" them (i.e., present them in a way for example, as ratios-that takes size factors into account).
+When you report results over time or compare them with others, "normalize" them (i.e., present them in a way-for example, as ratios-that takes size factors into account).
 For example, if the number of employees has varied over the period or if you are comparing your results to those of organizations differing in size, safety trends will be more meaningful if you report them as lost workdays per 100 employees rather than as total lost workdays.

-The graph below shows one part of a possible response to item 7.1, Health Care and Process Results.
-The organization has identified use of betablockers with acute myocardial infarction (AMI) as a key requirement.
+The graph below shows one part of a possible response to item 7.1, Product and Process Results.
+In the Organizational Profile, the organization has identified Six Sigma as a key element of its performance improvement system.
+Defects per million opportunities is one of its measures.